Antennas, Antenna Cables, Wireless Products: Technical Articles

 Connector Strength to Remain Attached to Cable

-In the context of antenna cables, the term "tensile strength" primarily refers to the cable's ability to withstand pulling forces without breaking.
+In the context of antenna cables, "tensile strength" primarily refers to the cable's ability to withstand pulling forces without breaking.
 However, the durability and strength of the connectors to remain attached to the coaxial cable under pull force are also critical and relevant considerations, though they are typically described with different terminology.

 For connectors, the following terms and concepts are more applicable: